progsysseminar15/progsys/writeups/Murray13.md

   * The concept of a frontier brings out the need to wait on earlier pointstamps.
 This is manifested as higher latency in the presence of micro-stragglers.
   Is this fundamental to all non-monotone operations?
 Are there ways to minimize latency (for example, by detecting the frontier at the key level) without too much need for coordination and communication?

+### Johann Schleier-Smith

+There are a few things that I really like about this paper.
+Whereas previous scalable processing frameworks such as MapReduce or Dryad supported only acyclic graphs, Naiad's cyclic computation graph allows for a richer and more general processing model.
+How much more general?
+I'm not sure how to measure it.
+The authors show an implementation of iterative machine learning algorithms, and I'm still thinking of examples that would not be lend themselves well to efficient implementation on the Naiad platform.

+The “pointstamp” concept introduced by Naiad is a novel notion of indexing a computation.
+To me it is rather appealing, as it is one answer to the question of how to define “spacetime” for computation.
+In Naiad's definition notions of space and time are both connected to the program specification.
+Time is measured according to an input epoch sequence, together with a vector of loop counters, that originate in the graph, whereas space is indexed along the nodes and edges of the computation graph.
+This seems to be a construction that is both clever and general.
+There are a number of rules that make this system work, but key among them is that nodes cannot send events backwards in time.

+Naiad presents a powerful approach, but its API is not one that is practical to program against directly.
+While the authors suggest SQL, MapReduce, and graph processing abstractions, these seem to capture only a limited amount of Naiad's flexibility and capability.
+What is really the best way to program for timely dataflow?